Alestrix/minimal-containers/opensshd-unpriv/README.md

 calls `ssh-keygen` to create them.
 Next, it starts `sshd` with the same options as the ones provided to itself (i.e. to the container during startup).
 By default, these are `-D -e`, i.e do not detatch from tty and output all messages, including errors, to stdout/stderr.

-If you want to try some settings and want to have more thorough debug output, you can try
+If you want to try some settings and want to have more thorough debug output, you can run

 ```
 docker run -p 23456:2222 --rm -v /home/realuser/.ssh/authorized_keys:/etc/ssh/authorized_keys/user -v ./sshd_extra.conf:/etc/ssh/sshd_config.d/extra.conf:ro minimal-opensshd-unpriv -dd